Supersexy Swingin' Sounds

-Supersexy Swingin' Sounds is a remix album by White Zombie.
+Supersexy Swingin' Sounds is a remix album by American heavy metal band White Zombie.
 It was released through Geffen Records in 1996 and was the band's final release.
 The album consists of remixes of tracks from their previous release, Astro Creep 2000, except "I'm Your Boogie Man" by KC and the Sunshine Band.

-The Walmart and Kmart clean version of the album depict the cover model (Merci Montello) in a blue bikini rather than completely nude.
+The Walmart and Kmart "clean version" of the album depict the cover model (Merci Montello) in a blue bikini rather than completely nude.

 Track listing

 Personnel

 Adapted from the Supersexy Swingin' Sounds liner notes.